 Walking & hiking

-Take a relaxing scenic stroll through country towns and rolling farmland, or enjoy a challenging hike across rugged escarpments in the Daylesford and Macedon Ranges region.
+The Daylesford and Macedon Ranges region offers a plethora of options for avid walkers and amblers alike.
+Take a scenic stroll through rolling farmland, walk from village to village, or enjoy a challenging hike across rugged escarpments in the region.

 For a serious walk, join the Great Dividing Trail as it passes through the region via the Federation Track from Ballarat to Daylesford, Dry Diggings Track from Daylesford to Castlemaine and the Lerderderg Track from Daylesford to Blackwood.